Luke & The Apostles

-Luke & The Apostles was a 1960s blues group from Toronto, Ontario, Canada.
+Luke & The Apostles is a 1960s blues group from Toronto, Ontario, Canada.
 The band is known for their 1967 hit "Been Burnt".
 Band members included Canadian guitarist Mike McKenna, Luke Gibson, Peter Jermyn, Jim Jones, and Pat Little.
 The band is considered to be innovators of the electric blues in the Toronto music scene of the sixties.

-Many of the band members went on to form other notable Canadian bands such as McKenna Mendelson Mainline, Kensington Market and The Modern Rock Quartet (The MRQ).
+Many of the band members went on to form other notable Canadian bands such as McKenna Mendelson Mainline, Kensington Market, and The Modern Rock Quartet (The MRQ).

 Early years

 Luke & The Apostles emerged from the blues band Mike's Trio in 1964.
-The group was the brainchild of school friends, guitarist Mike McKenna (born April 15, 1946 in Toronto), who had previously played in Whitey & The Roulettes (which also featured drummer Pentti "Whitey" Glan), and bass player Graham Dunsmore.
-Joining forces with drummer Rick McMurray, Mike's Trio started gigging at the Cellar club in Toronto's Yorkville Village playing Jimmy Reed covers, "Walkin' the Dog", etc.
+The group was the brainchild of school friends, guitarist Mike McKenna (born April 15, 1946, in Toronto), who had previously played in Whitey & The Roulettes (which also featured drummer Pentti "Whitey" Glan), and bass player Graham Dunsmore.
+Joining forces with drummer Rick McMurray, Mike's Trio started gigging at the Cellar club in Toronto's Yorkville Village playing Jimmy Reed covers, "Walkin' the Dog", among others.

-Sometime in late 1964, McMurray introduced singer Luke Gibson (born October 5, 1946 in Toronto), who was joined soon afterwards by classically trained keyboard player Peter Jermyn (born November 6, 1946 in Kingston, Ontario).
+Sometime in late 1964, McMurray introduced singer Luke Gibson (born October 5, 1946, in Toronto), who was joined soon afterwards by classically trained keyboard player Peter Jermyn (born November 6, 1946, in Kingston, Ontario).

 After Jermyn coined the name, Luke & The Apostles – a reference to a very successful local group called Robbie Lane and the Disciples – became a regular fixture on the local club scene, first working at the El Patio and then later the Purple Onion.

 The group signs to Elektra

-Shortly before the band started playing at the Purple Onion, a new bass player, Jim Jones, was brought in to replace Graham Dunsmore while Ray Bennett augmented the lineup on harmonica for several months (later joining The Heavenly Government) and ended up composing "Been Burnt", the A-side to Luke & The Apostles’ solitary single for Elektra Records.
+Shortly before the band started playing at the Purple Onion, a new bass player, Jim Jones, was brought in to replace Graham Dunsmore while Ray Bennett augmented the lineup on harmonica for several months (later joining The Heavenly Government) and ended up composing "Been Burnt", the A-side to Luke & The Apostles' solitary single for Elektra Records.
 One evening in September 1965, Elektra talent scout, Paul Rothchild caught the band at the Purple Onion and asked singer Luke Gibson to audition the band for his label boss, Jac Holzman by singing over the phone!

 After signing a deal with Elektra, the band flew down to New York and recorded two tracks, Bennett's "Been Burnt" backed by McKenna's "Don’t Know Why" for a prospective single.
 The two recordings were readied for release but then disaster struck.
 Paul Rothchild was arrested for marijuana possession and the single was delayed for a year while he served a prison sentence.